 We can help you develop a wide range of skills in a short amount of time

-Once you’ve completed the Medical Assistant program, you should be able to demonstrate your proficiency, professionalism and critical thinking abilities as you carry out the responsibilities of a medical assistant.
+Once you’ve completed the Medical Assisting program, you should be able to demonstrate your proficiency, professionalism and critical thinking abilities as you carry out the responsibilities of a medical assistant.
 These include:

 - Performing clerical and bookkeeping functions, such as scheduling and the processing of insurance claims